-- a broad perspective on philosophy of science and its application to solving challenging health problems facing our nation, particularly those related to chronic illness and care systems; - experience with common and emerging research design and methods; - rigorous training in statistics; and - mentored research and teaching experiences to reinforce knowledge acquisition and skill development.
+- a broad perspective on philosophy of science and its application to solving challenging health problems facing our nation, particularly those related to health equity and SDOH - experience with common and emerging research design and methods; - rigorous training in statistics; and - mentored research and teaching experiences to reinforce knowledge acquisition and skill development - enrichment activities to advance competencies as a health equity minded nurse scientist

-In addition to addressing the standards of Duke University, to further ensure the highest-quality PhD education, the PhD Program in Nursing is designed to meet the indicators of quality in research-focused doctoral programs set forth by the American Association of Colleges of Nursing.
+In addition to addressing the standards of Duke University, to further ensure the highest-quality PhD education, the PhD Program in Nursing is designed to meet the indicators of quality in research-focused doctoral programs set forth by the American Association of Colleges of Nursing and responds to the National Institute of Nursing Research 2022-2026 Strategic Plan.

-PhD Program in Nursing: Administration, Staff, and Faculty Assistant Dean
+PhD Program in Nursing: Administration, Staff, and Faculty

+Assistant Dean

 The Assistant Dean for the PhD Program in Nursing provides primary leadership to School of Nursing faculty in developing, implementing, and evaluating the program.
 The Assistant Dean, in collaboration with the PhD Program Faculty and the Vice Dean for Academic Affairs (VDAA), is responsible and accountable for the overall academic integrity of the PhD Program in Nursing, coordinates student and faculty activities within the program and, in conjunction with the Vice Dean for Academic Affairs oversees submission and management of training grants, and with the Vice Dean for Research Affairs oversees PhD student applications for internal and external funding.
-The Assistant Dean serves as the initial advisor of all matriculating first-year graduate students and advocates for graduate students and the needs of the graduate program both within the School and in the University.
+While students are assigned a primary advisor for the first year upon entry, The Assistant Dean serves as an additional advisor for all matriculating first-year graduate students and advocates for graduate students and the needs of the graduate program both within the School and in the University.

-As the primary representative of the PhD Program in Nursing both within and beyond the School of Nursing, the Assistant Dean is designated as the Director of Graduate Studies for the PhD Program in Nursing at Duke, and reports to the Dean of the Graduate School for responsibilities and activities related to the program as outlined in the Duke University Graduate School Bulletin, as well as to the Vice Dean for Academic Affairs (VDAA) in the School of Nursing for program leadership within the School.
+As the primary representative of the PhD Program in Nursing both within and beyond the School of Nursing, the Assistant Dean is designated as the Director of Graduate Studies (DGS) for the PhD Program in Nursing at Duke, and reports to the Dean of the Graduate School for responsibilities and activities related to the program as outlined in the Duke University Graduate School Bulletin, as well as to the Vice Dean for Academic Affairs (VDAA) in the School of Nursing for program leadership within the School.